-The Muonde Trust GPS Team
+The Muonde Trust GPS Team & Collaborative Modeling Process*

 California Naturalist Program

-As a graduate student, I worked with faculty, extension specialists, and administration at the department, college, and UC-wide level to develop a graduate student extension (GSE) training program pilot to afford students in the College of Natural Resources opportunities to learn about extension and outreach.
+As a graduate student, I worked with faculty, extension specialists, and administration at the department, college, and UC-wide level to develop a graduate student extension (GSE) training program pilot to afford students in the College of Natural Resources opportunities to learn about cooperative extension and outreach.
 As a land-grant institution, the University of California has an additional mandate other than research and teaching: extension.
-Extension is about outreach to communities and landowners and policymakers, with the intention to put research in the hands of those who need it most.
+Cooperative extension is about outreach to communities and landowners and policymakers, with the intention to put research in the hands of those who need it most.

 I wrote an article about the Extension and Outreach Working Group in the Association of Natural Resource Extension Professionals’ quarterly newsletter: Guaranteeing the Future of Cooperative Extension: A training program for graduate students and presented at UC Agricultural and Natural Resources’ 2015 Joint Strategic Initiative conference on the GSE program.
+The program ultimately continued past its initial pilot and a number of fellows have been hired into UC ANR’s Cooperative Extension academic positions in the last few years.

 I’ve worked at Lindsay Wildlife off and on for many years.
 I was a high school volunteer or “Interpretive Guide” from 1992-1998; I learned a great deal about public speaking and about native California wildlife, as well as designing a pet care class, managing the younger volunteers, and running our pet lending library (giving families a week of experience caring for a rat, rabbit, guinea pig, or hamster).
 Nearly 10 years later, I returned to the San Francisco bay area and resumed working at Lindsay as a Museum Interpreter, first volunteering from 2008-2009 and then working as a part-time employee from 2009-2013.
 (You can read an interview on Lindsay’s blog from when I was hired as staff, with the addition of a picture with me and our male turkey vulture Diablo.)
-My role as a Museum Interpreter was to give presentations on our resident nonreleasable animals (ranging from a grey fox to raptors of all shapes and sizes to a rattlesnake) and our behind the scenes exhibit on our Wildlife Hospital, as well as informal interpreting and conversation with visitors of all ages.
+My role as a Museum Interpreter was to give presentations on our resident non-releasable animals (ranging from a grey fox to raptors of all shapes and sizes to a rattlesnake) and our behind the scenes exhibit on our Wildlife Hospital, as well as informal interpreting and conversation with visitors of all ages.
 My long history with Lindsay came into play when the City of Walnut Creek was about to cut the budget, and you can see me give a 3-minute speech pleading for them to save the funding.
-Most recently, we concluded a pilot Diablo-focused California Naturalist certification course at Lindsay, in partnership with Save Mount Diablo and the Mount Diablo Interpretive Association.
+Most recently, we collaborated on a Diablo-focused California Naturalist certification course at Lindsay, in partnership with Save Mount Diablo and the Mount Diablo Interpretive Association.

 Indigenous Mapping Network @ UC Berkeley